mendersoftware/mender-docs/03.Devices/06.Preauthorizing-devices/docs.md

 You should now have an API token you can use to call any of the [Mender server management APIs](../../apis/management-apis) in the `JWT` shell variable.

 !!!
-The `MENDER_SERVER_URI` and `JWT` shell varialbes will only exist in the current shell invocation by default, so make sure you use the same shell environment for the following interactions with the API.
+The `MENDER_SERVER_URI` and `JWT` shell variables will only exist in the current shell invocation by default, so make sure you use the same shell environment for the following interactions with the API.

 ### Make sure there are no existing authentication sets for your device